pndni/Charge_GM_WM_Properties_Pipeline/README.md

 subject.
-Each of these is in the `stats_out` subdirectory of each subject's output folder. `stats_simple.txt` contains statistics (e.g., mean, standard deviation) for T1 intensity, FA, and MD images for grey matter, white matter, and the head mask.
+Each of these is in the `stats_out` subdirectory of each subject's output folder. `stats_simple.txt` contains statistics (e.g., mean, standard deviation) for T1 intensity, FA, and MD images for grey matter, white matter, and the brain mask.
 Grey matter and white matter calculations are limited to the frontal, parietal, temporal, and occipital lobes.
 For example